- Sustainability TOP

 Isuzu strives to improve its field quality by paying close attention to customer opinions and analyzing and feeding them back to all quality-related processes to ensure that issues are addressed and improvements are made.

-Initiatives toward Improved Field Quality
+Initiatives Toward Improved Field Quality

-Taking advantage of the FQ management structure*, Isuzu collects quality information from markets then implements cause investigations and responds to issues promptly and accurately.
+Taking advantage of the FQ management structure*, Isuzu collects quality information from markets, then implements cause investigations and responds to issues promptly and accurately.

 We also share information regarding the status of our response to field quality information and quality activities with top management and all employees on a monthly basis through our Quality Improvement Newsletter.
-Our Quality Improvement Newsletter features and shares quality activities such as the status of field quality improvement activities, the status of verification activities for initial quality of newly-launched vehicles in Japan, and the status of ISO/IATF activities.
+Our Quality Improvement Newsletter features and shares quality activities such as the status of field quality improvement activities, the status of verification activities for the initial quality of newly launched vehicles in Japan, and the status of ISO/IATF activities.
 Through this, we seek to improve quality awareness throughout the entire Company.

 Initiatives for Recall Campaigns